Silber93/LeViT_with_FFCV/README.md

 ```
 srun --gres=gpu:1 python3 speed_test.py --ffcv-data-source-dir <source dir for FFCV file creation>
 ```
-**NOTE** FFCV .dat file is required to perform speed tests or training.
+**NOTE:** FFCV .dat file is required to perform speed tests or training.

 ### FFCV Data Creation
 In order to use FFCV loading functinality, we need to write an FFCV .dat file that will be used as the data source.